Pat-G76/Bug-Tracker/README.md

 <h3> Register page </h3>

-- A user can enter the requested details and register to the website.
+- A user can enter the requested details and register on the website.
 It has custom errors that enforce certain rules.

 <h3> Login page </h3>